Product Design Safety Evaluations

 • Prevents unsafe or non-compliant products from reaching the market

-Supports proactive risk management and continual improvement
+Strengthens proactive risk management and continuous improvement

-Reduces liability, recall exposure, and reputational damage
+Reduces liability, recall exposure, and reputational risk

 Support Tools Available